 The Bachelor claim was first filed in 1888 by J.T.
 Brown and brothers Charley and Alf Armstrong.
 About a year later Brown sold his interest in the mine to George Hurlburt.
 The trio developed the mine intermittently as their finances allowed, but without proper capital it was very slow work.
 In six years they only managed to drive about 500 feet of adit in search of precious-metal bearing ore.

 In late 1894, Jesse Frank Sanders bought out Alf Armstrong’s interest in the mine for $2,000 (worth over $70,000 now).
 This was a large sum at the time for an unproven mine, so Sanders must have had a lot of faith in the future of the property.
-Shortly after Sanders became a partner, a rich deposit of silver ore was discovered in the mine.
-Before long, high-grade ore valued at up to $400 per ton was being shipped down the mountain.
+Shortly after Sanders became a partner, a rich deposit of silver ore was discovered.
+High-grade ore valued at up to $400 per ton was soon being shipped down the mountain.

 The Bachelor was primarily a silver mine, and despite depressed silver prices that were the result of the 1893 economic crisis, the mine contained rich enough ore that it was still economical to mine.
 In 1895 it was the largest producer in the Ouray area, and each partner was making a profit of over $10,000 a month.